dosoudil/maven-repository-builder/README.md

     groupId:artifactId:fileType:version.
 The output is printed on stdout.

     Options:
-      -h                    show this help message and exit -c CONFIG, --config CONFIG
+      -h, --help            show this help message and exit -c CONFIG, --config=CONFIG
-                            Configuration file to use to generate an artifact list for the repository builder
+                            Configuration file to use for generation of an artifact list for the repository builder
-      -a, --allclassifiers
-                            Find all available classifiers
+      -a CLASSIFIERS, --classifiers=CLASSIFIERS
+                            Comma-separated list of additional classifiers to
+                            download.
+It is possible to use "__all__" to request all available classifiers.
+There can be a type specified with each classifiers separated by colon, e.g. sources:jar.
+      -x EXCLUDEDTYPES, --excludedtypes=EXCLUDEDTYPES
+                            Colon-separated list of filetypes to exclude.
+Defaults to zip:ear:war:tar:gz:tar.gz:bz2:tar.bz2:7z:tar.7z.
+      --nocache             Don't use any cache (dependency graph cache etc).
+      -w WHITELIST, --whitelist=WHITELIST
+                            Name of a file containing GATCV patterns allowing usage of stars or regular expressions when enclosed in "r/pattern/".
+It can force inclusion of artifacts with excluded types.
       -l LOGLEVEL, --loglevel=LOGLEVEL
                             Set the level of log output.
 Can be set to debug, info, warning, error, or critical
       -L LOGFILE, --logfile=LOGFILE
                             Set the file in which the log output should be